jtokarowski/spotifyAnalysis/README.md

 # Spotify Analysis

 ```
-This program will retrieve user selected spotify playlists and
+This program will retrieve user selected spotify playlists
-run clustering analysis on all contained songs.
+and run clustering analysis on all contained songs.
-The program will create 5 new playlists in the users spotify library according to their cluster assignment based on the k-means algorithm in SKlearn.
+The program will create 5 new playlists in the users
+Spotify library according to their cluster assignment
+based on the k-means algorithm in SKlearn.
 ```

 ### Prerequisites